neongreen/artyom.me/lens-over-tea-5.md

   * an output filter that turns `b` into `t`
   * a mechanism that lets us bypass the box

-We already know how to do the 1st thing – just use `rmap`.
-The 2nd thing is new; we could write it like this:
+We already know how to do the first thing – just use `rmap`.
+The second thing is new; we could write it like this:

 ~~~ haskell
 class Bypass p where